MIST: Multiple Instance Spatial Transformer Network: Results and evaluation

 \section{Results and evaluation}

-To demonstrate the effectiveness of our framework we evaluate the two different tasks.
-We first perform a quasi-unsupervised image reconstruction task, where \emph{only} the total number of instances in the scene is provided, i.e. K is defined.
-We then show that our method can also be applied to weakly supervised multi-instance classification, where only image-level supervision is provided.
-Note that, unlike region proposal based methods, our localization network only relies on cues from the classifier, and \emph{both} networks are trained from scratch.
+To demonstrate the effectiveness of our framework we apply MIST to two different tasks.
+We first perform a quasi-unsupervised image reconstruction task, where \emph{only} the total number of instances in the scene is provided, \ie, K is defined.
+We then show that MIST can also be applied to weakly supervised multi-instance classification, where only image-level supervision is provided.
+Note that, unlike region proposal based methods, our method relies only on the cues from the classifier, do not require object proposals, and can be trained from scratch.